-Buddhist Ethics is based on an appreciation of the power of karma, which is the ’cause and effect’ principle running our lives.
+Buddhist Ethics are based on an appreciation of the power of karma, which is the ’cause and effect’ principle running our lives.
 All results have causes.
-Therefore, we must always be mindful of the power of our thoughts, which create our words and actions, which will affect other beings—no matter whether the visible results will be immediate and momentary or long-term.
+Therefore, we must always be mindful of the power of our thoughts, which create our words and actions, and which will affect other beings—no matter whether the visible results will be immediate and momentary or long-term.

 Your astrological birth-chart will reveal where a little more effort in some areas can dissolve the fears that prevent forward movement; and it can reveal the higher virtues you have already achieved (which you may not even be acknowledging, as they are a natural part of you), and which can be put to good use in your important work in the world.

 Of course, Ethics is not the only aspect of The Buddha’s Teachings.
-I have managed to find most of the primary components of Buddhism’s “science of mind” in the astrological birth chart, from the Two Truths and the Three Poisons (of mind), to the Eight-Fold Path, the Paramitas/Perfections, and even some archetypal Deities.
+I have managed to find most of the primary components of Buddhism’s science of mind in the astrological birth chart, from the Two Truths and the Three Poisons (of mind), to the Eight-Fold Path, the Paramitas/Perfections, and even some archetypal Deities.

 And along with the Buddhist principle of Ethics, the Yogācāra Doctrine of Mind (based also in Buddha’s Teachings) has been the foundation of my work with Astrology long before I had encountered Yogacara—this is because Yogacara elaborates on the natural human functions of Mind superbly.